 Healthcare is a Right.

 The recent "Wisconsin’s Section 1332 State Innovation Waiver" reinsurance request is unnecessary and a waste of taxpayer money ($200 Million total; $30 million in state money).
 It is fiery political rhetoric that is not in the best interest of Wisconsin taxpayers.
 Most fundamentally, Wisconsin’s draft reinsurance waiver (the language in Act 138) provides no guarantee that any reinsurance payment made to Wisconsin insurers will translate into reduced premiums for consumers.
-This waste and inefficiency is a huge concern of Katherine's.
+This waste and inefficiency is a huge concern of mine

 Furthermore, limited support and resources have been given to help Wisconsinites understand their health insurance options.
-That is why Katherine led a grassroots effort in 2013 to offer health insurance assistance at Badger High School, a tradition that continues today during open enrollment.
+That is why I led a grassroots effort in 2013 to offer health insurance assistance at Badger High School, a tradition that continues today during open enrollment.

-Katherine will fight for your right to choose your insurance plan.
+I will fight for your right to choose your insurance plan.
 There is a mis-perception that folks are "forced" to purchase "Obamacare" insurance, this is absolutely untrue.
 Please remember that Wisconsin has a vibrant and strong private insurance market that folks can purchase from instead of going to the Marketplace ("Obamacare").
 Wisconsinites do have choices.
 It's affordability that is the problem.

-Katherine supports the continued protection of the essential health benefits i.e. comprehensive coverage to protect consumers from unexpected surgeries/tests/diagnosis or denied claims.
+I support the continued protection of the essential health benefits i.e. comprehensive coverage to protect consumers from unexpected surgeries/tests/diagnosis or denied claims.

-Prior to the ACA's Essential Health Benefits many plans excluded maternity and mental health services.
-As most of us don't read the 1,000 page book explaining our insurance benefits; often a person wouldn't know these services were excluded until they were pregnant or a loved one needed addiction treatment.
+Prior to the ACA's Essential Health Benefits, many plans excluded maternity and mental health services.
+As most of us don't read the 1,000 page book explaining our insurance benefits, often a person wouldn't know these services were excluded until they were pregnant or a loved one needed addiction treatment.
 In a community where life is valued - we must make sure all residents have access to maternity coverage.
 In a community where substance abuse is a public health epidemic - we must ensure all residents have access to mental health coverage.